 - Portage County

 - Harrison County

 - Summit County

 Our Ohio Divorce Attorneys Can Help

 Whether you and your spouse choose to divorce or dissolution of marriage or remain undecided as to which route to take, the advice of an experienced and compassionate attorney can help.
-Our qualified Ohio divorce attorneys will attentively listen to your situation, explain your legal options in more detail, and provide honest and invaluable feedback as to whether divorce or dissolution of marriage may be the best option for you and your family.
+Our qualified Akron divorce lawyer will attentively listen to your situation, explain your legal options in more detail, and provide honest and invaluable feedback as to whether divorce or dissolution of marriage may be the best option for you and your family.

 If you and your spouse are contemplating divorce or have already decided to end your marriage, we invite you to contact our Canton divorce lawyers for a free, confidential consultation.
 We understand the decision to end a marriage and how to go about it can drastically affect your and your family’s lives.
 We are here to guide you through the process and work diligently to resolve the matter amicably and fairly while keeping your and your children’s best interests in mind.